Ababil-100: Development

-During August 1991 Iraq started a program to develop the J-1 SSMs based on the S-75 Dvina SAM, later on structural similarities would be observed between the Fahad missiles that would later be released and the J-1 missiles.
+During August 1991 Iraq started a program to develop the J-1 SSMs based on the S-75 Dvina SAM.
+Structural similarities would subsequently be observed between the Fahad missiles that were released later and the J-1 missiles.
 Iraq would then commence another program to develop a missile that could deliver a 300 kg payload with a range of 150 km and a CEP of 150 m for guided Al-Fat'h and 750 m for unguided Al-Fat'h.
-By 1994 however the guided missiles programs would split and the solid-propellant one would retain its name of Ababil-100 however the liquid propelled version would later on become the Al-Samoud.
-The Ababil-100 would inherit many properties from the Ababil-50 MLRS developed in collaboration with Yugoslavia during the 1980s.
+By 1994 however the guided missiles programs would split and the solid-propellant one would retain its name of Ababil-100.
+The liquid propelled version would later become the Al-Samoud.
+The Ababil-100 would inherit many properties from the Ababil-50 MLRS, developed in collaboration with Yugoslavia during the 1980s.
 Iraq had lacked the required material for the motor case as well as the airframe and thus encountered difficulties in forming and aligning cylindrical shapes required for motor cases resulting in decreased accuracy.
 Iraq also lacked mixers and bowls required for mixing the propellant as they had already been used for the Badr-2000 cruise missile project and thus frequency of motor accidents increased.
 Iraq had reportedly imported gyroscopes and accelerometers from Belarus for its guided version, it was estimated that the Inertial guidance system for the guided version would allow the missile to achieve a CEP of 150 m at 150 km range.